tinacms/tina.io/content/blog/tina-v-0.69.0.md

 export default schema
 ```

-The token must be a wildcard token (`*`) and can be generated from the tina dashboard.
-[Read more hear](https://tina.io/docs/graphql/read-only-tokens/)
+The token must be a wildcard token (`*`) and can be generated from the Tina dashboard.
+Read more about read only tokens [here](https://tina.io/docs/graphql/read-only-tokens/)

-For more information of where to get these values [please read out "going to production docs"](/docs/tina-cloud/connecting-site/#enabling-tina-cloud-in-tinacms)
+For more information about where to get these values, see the ["going to production"](/docs/tina-cloud/connecting-site/#enabling-tina-cloud-in-tinacms) docs.

 ### Updates to scripts in package.json